apache/nuttx/configs/olimex-lpc-h3131/README.txt

             CONFIG_USBHOST_HUB=y          : Enable the hub class
             CONFIG_USBHOST_ASYNCH=y       : Asynchronous I/O supported needed for hubs

-          System Type -> USB host configuration
-            To be provided
+          RTOS Features -> Work Queue Support
+            CONFIG_SCHED_LPWORK=y         : Low priority queue support is needed CONFIG_SCHED_LPNTHREADS=1
+            CONFIG_SCHED_LPWORKSTACKSIZE=1024

+          NOTES:

+          1. It is necessary to perform work on the low-priority work queue (vs. the high priority work queue) because:

+             a.
+Deferred work requires some delays and waiting, and
+             b.
+There are dependencies between the waiting and driver interrupt related work.
+Since that interrupt related work will performed on the high priority work queue, there would be the likelihood of deadlocks if you wait for events on the high priority work thread that can only occur if the high priority work thread is available to post those events.

-          Logic nesting becomes deeper with a hub and it may also be necessary to increase some stack sizes.
+          2. Logic nesting becomes deeper with a hub and it may also be necessary to increase some stack sizes.

        c.
 USB Mass Storage Class.
 With this class enabled, you can support connection of USB FLASH storage drives.
 Support for the USB